 Step 5 – Process Activities

 Plan all the activities accordingly.
 Keep all the things in an easy reach to get the process completed from start to finish.
-Mention all these in an object format, for example, approvals, signatures, paperwork, distribution forms, etc. Don’t worry about arranging the activities in an order; just brainstorm properly.
+Mention all these in an object format, for example, approvals, electronic signatures, paperwork, distribution forms, etc. Don’t worry about arranging the activities in an order; just brainstorm properly.
 Sticky notes or our Weje whiteboard are your friends here.

 Step 6 – Process Things